 Additional costs:

-Shopping for central forced air heating:
+Shopping for central heating:

 Our hydro heat system was probably fine for a while more but the 19 year old original installation air conditioner (old type coolant) had developed a leak in part that is inside the air handler.
 Because the hydro was also 19 years old and had sprung a leak before, we decided to replace both.
 The price noted is for a 13 seer air and 8 whatever e heat rating thing is and included a completely new system except the ducts, and some electrical work to bring it up to current code (new shut off circuit at the system).
 A 3 man crew plus 2 electricians spent most of the day on the job.